StackVista/stackstate-docs/k8s-quick-start-guide.md

 Set up a Kubernetes integration to collect topology, events, logs, change and metrics data from a Kubernetes cluster and make this available in StackState.

-### Supported container runtimes
+## Supported Kubernetes versions

-From StackState Agent V2.16, the following container runtimes are supported:
+StackState Agent v2.19.x is supported to monitor the following versions of Kubernetes or OpenShift:

+* Kubernetes:
+  * Kubernetes 1.16 - 1.26
+* OpenShift:
+  * OpenShift 4.3 - 4.12
+* Container runtimes:
+  * Docker
   * containerd
   * CRI-O
-* Docker

-Note that versions of StackState Agent prior to v2.16 support the Docker container runtime only.

 ### Prerequisites for Kubernetes